-- Two members of staff will be 'within the room' when conducting a live stream session with pupils.
+Two members of staff will be 'within the room' when conducting a live stream session with pupils.
 If the session is being run from school and both adults are there, then they can be physically within the same room.
-If one or both adults are working remotely then this means that two adults will need to be present within the video call, and they should both be there before the pupils dial in. - The second member of staff is there to provide a safeguard for both the pupils and the teacher, so does not need to be a curriculum specialist. - The second member of staff could act additionally as technical/behaviour support, in terms of monitoring pupils' interactions and ensuring they are not using chat or recording features if these cannot be disabled. - Sessions will be planned and scheduled for during school hours. - Parents will be contacted to advise that the session is taking place and they and the child should consent to abide to an acceptable use agreement covering issues such as not recording the session, not using the live chat feature, being appropriately dressed etc. - Staff will use school devices and school contact numbers/emails for communications and running the session. - Only live streaming platforms approved by SLT will be used. - Staff will dress professionally and choose a neutral background for their video stream. - Pupils should be dressed appropriately e.g. clothes they might wear for a non-uniform day, not pyjamas. - Pupils should live stream from a suitable location within their household, not bedrooms.
+If one or both adults are working remotely then this means that two adults will need to be present within the video call, and they should both be there before the pupils dial in.

-- Staff behaviour and language will be entirely in line with the staff code of conduct. - All other school policies/practices should be followed, notably the safeguarding and child protection policy so should there be any welfare concerns about the child these should be brought to the attention of the DSL without delay.
+- The second member of staff is there to provide a safeguard for both the pupils and the teacher, so does not need to be a curriculum specialist. - The second member of staff could act additionally as technical/behaviour support, in terms of monitoring pupils' interactions and ensuring they are not using chat or recording features if these cannot be disabled. - It is the responsibility of the staff member to act as a moderator, raising any issues of suitability (dress, setting, behaviour etc.) with the child and/or parent immediately and ending the online interaction if necessary. - Sessions will be planned and scheduled for during school hours. - Parents will be contacted to advise that the session is taking place and they and the child should consent to abide to an acceptable use agreement covering issues such as not recording the session, not using the live chat feature, being appropriately dressed etc. - Staff will use school devices and school contact numbers/emails for communications and running the session. - Only live streaming platforms approved by SLT will be used. - Staff will dress professionally and choose a neutral background for their video stream. - Pupils should be dressed appropriately e.g. clothes they might wear for a non-uniform day, not pyjamas. - Pupils should live stream from a suitable location within their household, not bedrooms. - Staff behaviour and language will be entirely in line with the staff code of conduct. - All other school policies/practices should be followed, notably the safeguarding and child protection policy so should there be any welfare concerns about the child these should be brought to the attention of the DSL without delay.